NEET-Postgraduate exam to be held on Sep 11 | Education

 - India

-New Delhi, Jul 13 (PTI) The NEET Postgraduate exam will be held on September 11, Union Health Minister Mansukh Mandaviya announced on Tuesday.
+The NEET postgraduate exam will be held on September 11, Union Health Minister Mansukh Mandaviya announced on Tuesday.

+In view of a spike in COVID-19 cases, the National Eligibility Cum Entrance Test-Post Graduate (NEET-PG) which was scheduled to be held on April 18 was postponed.

 ''We have decided to conduct #NEET Postgraduate exam on 11th September, 2021.
-My best wishes to young medical aspirants!'' he tweeted.
+My best wishes to young medical aspirants!'' the minister tweeted.

-In view of the spike in COVID-19 cases, the National Eligibility Cum Entrance test (NEET)-PG which was scheduled to be held on April 18 was postponed.

-The decision was taken keeping the wellbeing of young medical students in mind.

-On Monday, the Centre announced that the NEET (UG) 2021 will be held on September 12, 2021 across the country while following the COVID-19 protocol.
+On Monday, the Centre announced that the NEET-Under Graduate (UG) 2021 will be held on September 12 across the country while following COVID-19 protocols.

+The National Board of Examinations in Medical Sciences (NBEMS) in a notice said according to the announcement made today by the Union Minister for Health and Family Welfare, ''the NEET-PG 2021 has been rescheduled to be held on 11th September 2021''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)